Merrick James-Lewis

-Merrick Anthony James-Lewis (born 21 May 1992) is an English semi-professional footballer who last played for Isthmian League South Central Division club Egham Town as a central midfielder.
+Merrick Anthony James-Lewis (born 21 May 1992) is an English semi-professional footballer who plays as a central midfielder.

 He has also played for Southend United, Braintree Town, Bishop's Stortford, Carshalton Athletic, Colchester United, Concord Rangers, Canvey Island, Ebbsfleet United, Farnborough, Walton & Hersham, Crawley Down Gatwick, Cray Wanderers, Staines Town, Grays Athletic, Maldon & Tiptree, Tooting & Mitcham United, Heybridge Swifts, Merstham, Enfield Town, Uckfield Town, Thamesmead Town, Hendon and Herne Bay.

 Career

 Southend United

 James-Lewis came through Southend United's youth system, signing a professional contract with the club in August 2010, having previously been with Fulham.
 He joined Conference South club Braintree Town on loan in March 2011, for the remainder of the 2010–11 season.

 The following season, he went out on loan to Braintree Town again in August, having been promoted to the Conference National.
 He was recalled on 19 September, due to a lack of first-team opportunities, having made just four appearances.
 James-Lewis made his professional début for Southend on 24 September 2011, coming on as a substitute for Ryan Leonard in the 79th minute in their 4–0 away win at Rotherham United.

 On 16 March 2012, it was announced that James-Lewis would join Carshalton Athletic on a month's loan.

 On 18 May, James-Lewis was one of eleven players to be released at the end of their contract.